Valley Bank Reviews

 Valley Bank loan types

-- Conventional loans: These loans are available with fixed or adjustable interest rates, giving borrowers flexibility in how they structure their payments.
+Conventional loans are available with fixed or adjustable rates, giving borrowers flexibility in how they structure their payments.

-- FHA and VA loans: These government-backed loans offered through the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA) allow borrowers to qualify with lower down payments and more lenient credit requirements.
+Valley Bank offers government-backed loans through the Federal Housing Administration (FHA) and the U.S. Department of Veterans Affairs (VA).
+These loans allow borrowers to qualify with lower down payments and more lenient credit requirements.

-- Home equity loans: This is a second mortgage that uses the equity in your home as collateral for a lump-sum loan.
+Valley Bank offers home equity loans and HELOCs.
+A home equity loan is a second mortgage that uses the equity in your home as collateral for a lump-sum loan.
+HELOCs give you a revolving credit line you can draw from as needed, and you’ll only repay what you use.

-- Construction loans: These loans are used for new home construction, major renovations or land purchases.
-Certain restrictions apply.
+Construction loans are used for new home construction, major renovations or land purchases, though certain restrictions apply.

-- Community mortgage programs: Available in Alabama, Florida, New York and New Jersey, these are special loan programs for eligible first-time or low-to-moderate-income borrowers.
-Benefits include down payments as low as 3%, a reduced $495 origination fee and no private mortgage insurance requirements.
+Valley Bank offers two community mortgage programs.
+These are special loan programs for eligible first-time or low-to-moderate-income borrowers.
+Benefits include down payments as low as 3% or 5%, a reduced origination fee and no private mortgage insurance (PMI) requirements.

 Valley Bank requirements